AusraGri/CollabCat/server/README.md

  2. tRPC-Panel - after running the server, you can go to `http://localhost:3000/api/v1/trpc-panel` and you should see UI for playing with endpoints.
 But this version will not support all endpoints, particularly where additional authentication is needed (for the group endpoints)

  ### Additional notes about current functionality
-  - Sending invitations to the email are implemented, I provided my created set up, so please be kind with data.
-Approving invitation does not yet work.
+  - Sending invitations to the email are implemented, I provided fake email provider in the env.example.
+If you want to fully test email sending, you will need to provide your real email service.

 ## Setup